intothesource/slider/README.md

 }
 ```

-The plugin adds a `data-its-slider-slides-container-enhanced` attribute after
+The plugin adds a `data-its-slider-enhanced` attribute after it's been
-it's been initialized.
-If you want to hide the navigation buttons until they're
+initialized.
+If you want to hide the navigation buttons until they're ready to
-ready to use (or if JavaScript is even enabled):
+use (or if JavaScript is even enabled):

 ```css
 [data-its-slider]:not([data-its-slider-enhanced]) [data-its-slider-button] {